-Progress on actions in the Annual Governance Statement 2016/17
+Progress on actions in the Annual Governance Statement 2017/18

 3.14 The approved work plan is detailed in Appendix 2 and besides an overall review of the Local Code as detailed in this report, features 2 key themes regarding Information Governance and Procurement.
-As regards these two themes, progress is currently being made against the objectives as planned, as detailed in Appendix 2.
+Approved actions were completed in 2017/18 as detailed in Appendix 2.